How AirDog® Works

 All Diesel Engines Need a 'State of the Art' Fuel Filtration Delivery System!

 The solution is Fuel Preporator® – the only filtration delivery system that separates air from the fuel, as well as water and particulates, and maintains the proper pressure flow to the transfer pump, eliminating cavitation and vapor.
-Fuel Preporator significantly improves diesel engine performance and is approved for sale and use in California by CARB.
+Fuel Preporator significantly improves diesel engine performance.

-Fuel Preporator's effectiveness has been proven over millions of truck miles and verified by EPA & CARB Certified Olsen Ecological Laboratory testing under ISO 8178 8 Mode Test criterion.
+Fuel Preporator's effectiveness has been proven over millions of truck miles.
 Discover how patented Fuel Preporator technology can deliver for you:

 Increase fuel economy.
 (Extend fuel filter life)